Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from London to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London, you can get to Edinburgh (Waverley) in just 4h 17m, making it an ideal and convenient choice for travelling between them.
+Taking the train from London to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London, you can arrive at Edinburgh (Waverley) in just 4h 16m, making it a quick and convenient option for travelling between these two places.

-The fastest train journey time from London to Edinburgh (Waverley) is 4h 17m .
-Use our Train Journey Planner to find direct trains, avoid transfers, and compare travel times for each route to see if there are fewer stops to make your journey seamless.
+The quickest train journey from London to Edinburgh (Waverley) takes 4h 16m .
+Utilise our Train Journey Planner to locate direct trains, minimise transfers, and compare travel times across various routes.
+Discover the most efficient way to travel with fewer stops for a smooth and seamless journey.

-No, you will need to transfer when travelling from London to Edinburgh (Waverley).
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from London to Edinburgh (Waverley).
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 It’s recommended to reach the train station 15-20 minutes before your train is set to leave.
 This gives you sufficient time to locate your platform, particularly in larger stations.
 Arriving early is also beneficial if you need to collect tickets or find your way around an unfamiliar station, helping to minimise any potential stress.